MSaiKiran9/react.nodejs_starter/README.md

 # react.nodejs_starter
-This repo is a starter kit that sets up front-end and back-end of a simple react and node app .
+This repo is a starter kit that sets up front-end and back-end of a simple react and node app.
+This app's backend add random data to surrealdb as many times as we start the server & the front-end fetches the data from the surreal-db and displays in the UI.
 # steps to initialize the starter kit :
 1. install surreal from the official page's documentation
 2. start the surreal server using command : surreal.exe start memory -A --auth --user root --pass root